The Wonder

 Not So Deep Down

-Though we get good at pretending we’re unaware of being unkind or unfair, deep down and often not so deep down we usually know when each is so.
+Though we get good at pretending we’re unaware of being unkind or unfair, deep down and sometimes not so deep down we usually know when each is so.

 21

-Accepting it’s useless to pretend we can feel good about ourselves while continuing to be unkind or unfair is a super helpful self-care break-through.
+Confessing to the loss of self-respect that occurs when we’re unkind or unfair is a hard, but valuable, pill to swallow.
+Better still, accepting it’s useless to try to pretend we can feel good about ourselves while continuing to be unkind or unfair is a self-care breakthrough.

 22